pignoniG/cognitive_analysis_tool/ReadME.md

 - **Vin**, will take 3-5VDC safely, connect it to the 3V pin on the Feather
 - **GND** - common ground for power and logic, connect it to the ground pin on the Feather

-- **SCL** - I2C clock pin, connect to your microcontrollers I2C clock line (Labeled SCL on the Feather).
+- **SCL** - I2C clock pin, connect to your micro-controllers I2C clock line (Labeled SCL on the Feather).
-- **SDA** - I2C data pin, connect to your microcontrollers I2C data line (Labeled SDA on the Feather).
+- **SDA** - I2C data pin, connect to your micro-controllers I2C data line (Labeled SDA on the Feather).